 Analysis: Reliable data for this measure starts in 2011.
 Prior to 2011 such PMs or repairs were not being tracked in this manner.
-The District will continue to collect such data and observe any trends.
-A full year worth of data using our new Preventative Maintenance (PM) program and schedule was collected in 2012.
-PM efforts were increased in 2012 and many maintenance hours were utilized in solving the odor issues at the Corte Madera lift station (removed from system in 2016, flows were redirected to the Sausal Vista Lift Station).
-In 2014 crews performed 1328 PMs and only had 10 unscheduled repairs to perform.
-In 2015 crews performed 1349 PMs and only 6 unscheduled repairs were performed.
-In 2016 crews performed 1188 PMs and only 5 unscheduled repairs were performed.
 In 2017 crews performed 1265 PMs and only 8 unscheduled repairs.
 As more and more pumps and valves are replaced there, and replaced according to schedule, less "unscheduled" repairs to be made.
 In 2018 crews performed 1256 PMs and only 6 unscheduled repairs.
 In 2019 crews performed 967 PMs and 6 unscheduled repairs.
-The 47 drop in PMs is partly attributed to the elimination of the Corte Madera Pump Station.
+The drop in PMs is partly attributed to the elimination of the Corte Madera Pump Station.
+In 2020 the crew performed 754 PMs and 5 unscheduled repairs.
+The high turnover of the Pump Crew personnel in 2020 is an attribute to the lower amount of PMs because of high amount of training which occurred during the PM work performed.
+In 2021 the crews performed 834 PM and only 2 unscheduled repairs as well as 156 PMs under contract with the TOW and LAH.